Entanglement between atomic condensates in an optical lattice: effects of interaction range: System

-In this Letter, we consider a two-component BEC trapped in a square optical lattice with $M{\times}M$ sites as shown in Fig. \ref{fig1}.
-The atoms involved have two different magnetic states with tunable magnetic dipolar interaction strength \cite{Griesmaier,Giovanazzi,Goral}.
-We take this dipole-dipole interaction strength between atoms to be proportional to $1/r^3$ \cite{Griesmaier,Giovanazzi}, where $r$ is the atoms between two sites.
+We consider a two-component BEC trapped in a square optical lattice with $M{\times}M$ sites as shown in Fig. \ref{fig1}.
+The atoms involved have two different magnetic states with tunable magnetic dipolar interaction strength \cite{Griesmaier,Giovanazzi,Goral} in which the dipolar interaction potential energy is